 Westside camper Alex Beasley also appreciated how patient the adults were at the camps and how much camaraderie he felt.
 In school, “you’ve got the cliques, the jocks and the nerds and whatever, just like there is today … but at Ferncliff, all that was torn down, so everyone really connected,” he said.

-Dove, Beasley and Kifer were among several alumni of the healing camps who returned to Ferncliff this summer for a 25-year reunion that also attracted several family members and additional guests, such as representatives from PDA, one of the camp’s original funders.
+Dove, Beasley and Kifer were among several alumni of the healing camps who returned to Ferncliff this past summer for a 25-year reunion that also attracted several family members and additional guests, such as representatives from PDA, one of the camp’s original funders.

 “It was a great opportunity to engage and meet the people who survived these terrible tragedies,” said the Rev. Edwin González-Castillo, who leads PDA.
 “To listen to their stories and to hear about the impact these camps had in their lives, to see them laugh and be with their families, to see them embrace each other in love and remembering their times in Ferncliff was a heartfelt experience.”

 Darla Carter, Communications Strategist, Presbyterian Mission Agency

 Today’s Focus: Ferncliff Camp and Conference Center hosted a healing camp for school violence for students

 Ever-present God, help us to see today with the heart of Jesus the needs of those around us.
 And may our hands always be helping in Jesus’ name.
 Amen.